A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

 These tests provide crucial information about the chemical properties of aldehydes and ketones.
 The 2,4-dinitrophenylhydrazine test confirms the presence of the carbonyl group, while the other tests distinguish between aldehydes and ketones based on their reactivity.
 The Tollens' test is specific for aldehydes, as it undergoes oxidation to form a silver mirror.
-Fehling's and Benedict's tests are general for reducing sugars, but they also react with aldehydes and ketones, providing valuable insights into their reducing properties.
+Fehling's and Benedict's tests are generally used for reducing sugars, but they also react with aldehydes, providing valuable insights into their reducing properties.
+Acetone (a ketone) will give a negative result for Tollens', Fehling's and Benedict's tests.

 Share on: